 Introduction.
-In the introduction, indicate that the document that follows is a feasibility report (or whatever it is called).
+In the introduction, indicate that the document that follows is a recommendation or feasibility report (or whatever it is called).
 Instead of calling the report by name (which might not mean anything to most readers), you can indicate its purpose.
 Also, provide an overview of the contents of the report.

 Requirements can be defined in several basic ways:

 The term "requirements" is used here instead of "criteria."
-A certain amount of ambiguity hangs around this word; plus most people are not sure whether it is singular or plural.
+A certain amount of ambiguity hangs around the latter word; plus most people are not sure whether it is singular or plural.
 (Technically, it is plural; "criterion" is singular, although "criteria" is commonly used for both the singular and plural.
 Try using "criterion" in public—you'll get weird looks.
 "Criterias" is not a word and should never be used.)

 Discussion of the Options.
 In certain kinds of feasibility or recommendation reports, you'll need to explain how you narrowed the field of choices down to the ones your report focuses on.
 Often, this follows right after the discussion of the requirements.
 Your basic requirements may well narrow the field down for you.
 But there may be other considerations that disqualify other options—explain these as well.

 Additionally, you may need to provide brief descriptions of the options themselves.
 Don't get this mixed up with the comparison that comes up in the next section.
 In this description section, you provide a general discussion of the options so that readers will know something about them.
 The discussion at this stage is not comparative.
 It's just a general orientation to the options.
-In the laptops example, you might want to give some brief, general specifications on each model about to be compared.
+In the tablets example, you might want to give some brief, general specifications on each model about to be compared.

-If you were comparing laptops, you'd have a section that compared them on cost, another section that compared them on battery function, and so on.
+If you were comparing tablets, you'd have a section that compared them on cost, another section that compared them on battery function, and so on.
 You wouldn't have a section that discussed everything about option A, another that discussed everything about option B, and so on.
-That would not be effective at all, because the comparisons must still be made somewhere.
-(See below for a schematic illustration of these two approaches to comparisons.)
+That would not be effective at all, because the comparisons must still be made somewhere—probably by the poor reader.
+(See above for a schematic illustration of these two approaches to comparisons.)